PearMeow/weather-app/README.md

 How to use this project
 -----------------------
 Visit the live version <a href="https://pearmeow.github.io/weather-app" rel="noopener noreferrer">here</a>!
-Or clone the repo and run `npx webpack serve` in the project's root directory.
+Or clone the repo and run `npm run build` in the project's root directory, then visit dist/index.html.

 Credits
 -------